When is Martin Luther King Jr. Day 2024?

 He worked to advance civil rights

-The words, leadership, time, and energy King devoted to civil rights helped end segregation in the United States and worked to eliminate unfair practices throughout the nation that negatively affect the black community.
+The words, leadership, time, and energy King devoted to civil rights helped end segregation in the United States and worked to eliminate unfair practices throughout the nation that negatively affected the Black community.
 He helped organize rallies, gave speeches across the country, and mobilized thousands of people to help end racial injustice.

 He inspires us

 MLK inspired millions of people in his lifetime and continues to inspire us to this day.
 Across the globe, activists look to King for inspiration and courage.
-Modern movements for racial equality and justice, such as the Black Lives Matter movement, are extensions of the work that he started.
+Modern movements for racial equality and justice are extensions of the work that he started.

 He promoted civil disobedience

-King's tactics and manner of protest were largely that of civil disobedience.
-This including sit ins, marches, and disregard for unjust laws.
+King's tactics and manner of protest were largely that of civil disobedience, including sit-ins, marches, and disregard for unjust laws.
 Many of us follow his example today when protesting and adopt the tactic of civil disobedience.